boundless-xyz/Signal-Ethereum/README.md

 - There is no long-range attack protection from the proofs alone.
 Similar to the above consumers of Signal.Ethereum proofs need to ensure they only accept state transitions while within the slashability period of the supermajority of attesting validators.
 They should also ensure that very long range updates (e.g. longer than the weak-subjectivity period) are not allowed.

 - The implementation currently supports the Electra hard-fork only.
 Attempting to process epochs prior to this fork will fail.
-Due to how attestations are structured pre-Electra verifying them is much more expensive (around 100x) and so pre-Electra will likely not be supported.
+Due to how attestations are structured prior to EIP-7549, verifying them is much more expensive (around 60x) and so it is unlikely pre-Electra will be supported.

 ## Repository Structure